Rupee slump deepens India private equity quagmire

 Typically, private equity investors look to sell off their investments in roughly five years.

-"There is at least one year extra time required for portfolio companies to now deliver the returns," said Subbu Subramaniam, founding partner of M Cap Fund Advisors, which has invested in consumer products maker Jyothy Laboratories Ltd (JYOI.NS) and City Union Bank (CTBK.NS).
+"There is at least one year extra time required for portfolio companies to now deliver the returns," said Subbu Subramaniam, founding partner of M Cap Fund Advisors, which has invested in consumer products maker Jyothy Laboratories Ltd and City Union Bank.

-In one boom-time deal whose paper loss has been exacerbated by the drop in the currency, U.S. private equity fund Warburg Pincus WP.UL, one of the most active India investors, in August 2007 paid $98.5 million for a small stake in Indian engineering firm Punj Lloyd (PUJL.NS) at 275 rupees a share.
+In one boom-time deal whose paper loss has been exacerbated by the drop in the currency, U.S. private equity fund Warburg Pincus, one of the most active India investors, in August 2007 paid $98.5 million for a small stake in Indian engineering firm Punj Lloyd at 275 rupees a share.

 Since then, the rupee is down 27 percent and Punj Lloyd stock is down nearly 83 percent, and the stake is worth just $12 million.